 Tanjung Aru Beach

 Kota Kinabalu's Tanjung Aru beach is located near the airport just four miles south of the city center.
 The wide beach isn't the best for swimming, but the peaceful waterfront is an enjoyable place to sit, relax, and eat.
 A food court right on the beach offers fresh, low-cost seafood as well as fruit and drinks nightly until midnight.

 Tanjung Aru beach faces the islands of the Tunku Abdul Rahman Park; sunsets are spectacular.
-Both budget and luxury accommodation is available at Tanjung Aru for travelers wanting to stay outside of the city.
+Both budget and luxury accommodation are available at Tanjung Aru for travelers wanting to stay outside of the city.

 Located just one mile from KK's city center, the Kota Kinabalu Wetland Centre is a sprawling mangrove forest with elevated wooden walkways.
-Visitors enjoy a rare opportunity to see species that are found in wetlands which are normally inaccessible.
+Visitors enjoy a rare opportunity to see species that are found in wetlands, which are normally inaccessible.

 Getting There: The wetland center is an inexpensive taxi ride from anywhere in KK.

 When KK starts to feel a little too hectic, find your escape in the nearby Tunku Abdul Rahman Park.
 Five small islands and undamaged coral reefs make up the Tunku Abdul Rahman Park just minutes away from the city.

 Each island is unique in its own way; all offer excellent diving, snorkeling, and sunbathing opportunities.
 For a unique experience, consider purchasing a tent in KK to camp on the islands.

 Getting There: Speedboats depart for the marine park from the Jesselton Point Ferry Terminal in the north of Kota Kinabalu.
 The ride only takes 20 to 30 minutes, depending on the island.